dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   1. The Default settings should be ok.

 Connect the block:
-  1. Connect the "M03\_AXI" of the Axi Smartconnect to the "S\_AXI" input.
+  1. Connect the "M03\_AXI" of the AXI SmartConnect to the "S\_AXI" input.
-  2. Connect the Clockin Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
+  2. Connect the Clocking Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
   3. Connect the Processor System Reset output port "peripheral\_aresetn" to the "s\_axi\_aresetn" input.
   4. Connect the interrupt TODO pin to "in0" of the Concat block (which is connected to the interrupt controller).

 ##AXI Ethernetlite

 The Ethernetlite component presents a memory mapped ethernet device to the Microblaze.
-In the C user application running on the Microblaze the LwIP stack will be used to connect to the Internet.
+In the C user application running on the Microblaze the lwIP stack will be used to connect to the Internet.
 The Ethernetlite component presents a MII interface.
 The Nexys4 DDR contains a LANTODO chip which already implements part of this interface.
-That chip presents a socalled reduced MII interface.
+That chip presents a so called reduced MII interface.
 Xilinx has a MII\_to\_RMII IP block available to convert.
 Add both the "AXI Ethernetlite" and "Ethernet PHY MII to Reduced MII" to the block design.

 Configure the AXI Ethernetlite block:
   1. Enable Internal Loopback